 Tiles are aesthetically pleasing, durable but cleaning them might be a hassle if you are not doing it on a regular basis.
 Typically tiles are light colored with porous grout, which are prone to staining.
-Porous grout suck in the dirt and grime and thrive in the layers.
+Porous grout sucks in the dirt and grime and thrives in the layers.
 In tiled areas with extra traffic such as bathroom and kitchen.
 Even while cleaning the soap residues tend to seep into the layers and stay there becoming a source of bacterial growth.

 Before cleaning it is important to understand what grout is & how it affects the tiles

 Grout is essentially a mixture of sand and binders that hold it together between the tiles.
 Grout can be either white or colorful.
 It fills the empty areas between the tiles.

 The porous nature of grout traps the dirt that is not visible to the naked eye trapping all the dirt and dust.
 There is a high level of bacteria that thrive in the grout layers and cause the grout to erode from the inside.
 Grime accumulates and takes over the original color of grout and discoloring it.